 She goes on to curse her brothers to misery and is upbraided by Brynhildr, who then kills herself because she can't bear to live without Sigurðr.

 And now for Tennyson's version.
-Now, I love all Victorians, Tennyson included, but it has to be admitted that the change he made to this poem is like every cliche about Victorian sentimentality rolled into one.
+Now, I'm quite fond of Tennyson, but it has to be admitted that what he did to this poem is like every cliche about Victorian sentimentality rolled into one.
 Take a guess: what do you think he uses to break the widow's tearless grief?
 Is it the sight of bloody wounds?
 Is it the look in her husband's lifeless eyes?
 Is it the gore streaming through his beautiful hair?
 No...

 Home they brought her warrior dead